About us

 When my breasts were still hot and hard, and I was on the verge of a nervous breakdown, an experienced colleague advised me to throw away my bra and give my breasts freedom.
 And indeed, giving up the bra ended my congestion problem forever.

-But it also meant giving up breastfeeding clothes, in which a bra had to be worn underneath, however, because the sewn-in zippers irritated the breasts or the breasts flew left and right, driving me crazy.
+But it also meant giving up breastfeeding clothes, in which a bra had to be worn underneath.
+However, because the sewn-in zippers irritated the breasts or the breasts flew left and right, it drove me crazy.

 After many months of breastfeeding without a bra, in regular fitted cotton tops, I was beginning to miss the look of a supported bust that could be nicely exposed.
 However, I could not go back to hard, stiff bras that restrained my breathing and movement, not to mention inflammation.